 After the excitement of the fifth update video died down, I was dealt a killing blow.
 It was requested that my levels be reassigned to another designer.
 This was the antithesis of what I wanted.
 I joined a large team in order to increase ownership, and make my mark, not to kick-start other people.

 The reasoning for the request was fair; I was clearly not spending an adequate amount of time on the project.
-However, in my defence, it’s my professional opinion that continued work on that map was not going to aid the design in any way.
-This felt more like an art or PR focused call.
+However, in my defence, it’s my professional opinion that continued work on that map was not going to aid the design in any meaningful way.
+This felt more like an art or social media-driven call.
 Perhaps due to pressure to show progress?
-I’m not sure.
+I’m not sure, but it didn’t sit well with me.

 I decided to step away from Project Borealis and hand off my work as requested.
 This was absolutely the right decision, since leaving the team my free time output has improved remarkably and I have expanded my knowledge to new areas of game development.